chloepalin/chloepalin.github.io/_posts/2023-05-23-first_model.md

 Through a series of iterative experiments, I carefully adjusted the search parameters to generate specific search strings. so that I could fine-tune my model with a reasonable error rate.

-I feel a little uncomfortable to run so much code that I don’t fully understand yet (as I am still in the early stages of the fast.ai course), but I am taking Jeremy’s advice and building my animal classifier model first.

 | epoch | train_loss | valid_loss | error_rate | time  |
 |-------|------------|------------|------------|-------|
 | 0     | 1.632080   | 0.261099   | 0.070270   | 00:28 |